streamr-dev/data-union-admin-tools/README.md

 ### bin/autokick.js

+**WARNING: this tool depends on large historical resends, which are currently unreliable.
+Do NOT run the util without the `--dry-run` flag.
+You have been warned!**

 A utility to automatically remove non-contributing members from your data union.

 Ships with a simple inactivity logic, which kicks users who haven't sent any data within the inspected time window.
 More elaborate logic can be plugged in.